damianhakert/damianhakert.github.io/source/strategy/index.html.md

 8. Foster leadership that stresses radiating knowledge in code, documentation, and blog articles.
 Work on [leadership development](https://docs.google.com/document/d/11XBwnyLZE7ocHSx147Az09XtElzAPR_osc-H75BYkMI/edit) to promote from within where possible.

-9. Spread monthly version cadence to operations and maybe marketing.
+9. Spread monthly version cadence to operations and maybe marketing by setting monthly goals within these teams.

 ## Technology 2016